edev/sira/README.md

 ## Operating system support

-I test and use Sira on Debian Linux using amd64 CPUs.
-I believe it should work on BSD and perhaps other Unix-like OSes, but I have not personally tested them.
-It absolutely **will not** manage systems that are binary-incompatible with the host.
-It also absolutely **will not** work on Windows.
+Sira is only tested on Linux with 64-bit x86 CPUs.
+It might work on other Unix-like systems such as MacOS and BSD, and it might work on other architectures like 64-bit Arm, but these are untested.
+It absolutely **will not** work on Windows.

+Since Sira is written in Rust and compiled to binary, it absolutely **will not** manage systems that are binary-incompatible with the control node.
+For instance, an x86 control node will not manage Arm nodes.

 ## License